-In addition there was found in the Elevator Shaft at 3 o'clock Sunday morning, the parasol, which was unhurt, and a ball of cord which had not been mashed.
+In addition there was found in the Eelevator Shapt at 3 O'clock Sunday morning, the parasol, which was unburt, and a ball of cord which had not been mashed.

-Conley in his affidavits before the Detectives testified he wrapped up the body in a crocous sack at the suggestion of Frank, but on the trial, he testified he wrapped up the body in a piece of bed-tick "like the shirt of the Solicitor General".
-The only reason for such change of testimony, unless it be the truth, was that a crocous sack unless split open would be too small for the purpose.
-If he split open the crocous sack with a knife this would suggest the use of a knife in cutting the drawers of the girl.
+Conley in his affidavits before the Detectives testified he wrapped up the body in a crocus sack at the suggestion of Frank, but on the trial, he testified he wrapped up the body in a piece of bed-tick like the shirt of the Solicitor General.
+The only reason for such change of testimony, unless it be the truth, was that a crocus sack unless split open would be too small for the purpose.
+If he split open the crocus sack with a knife, this would suggest the use of a knife in cutting the drawers of the girl.

-So the question arises, whether there was any bed-tick in the Pencil Factory?
-And no reason can be offered by bed tick should be in a Pencil Factory.
+So the question arises, whether there was any bed-tick in the Pencil Factory? and no reason can be offered why bed-tick should be in a Pencil pactory.
 It has no function there.
-Had such unusual cloth ever been in the Factory, it certainly must have been known, but nobody has ever found it.
+Had such unusual cloth been in the Factory, it certainly must have been known, but hobody has ever found it.

-Conley says that after the deed was committed, which everybody admits could not have been before 12.05, Frank suddenly says, "Here comes Emma Clark and Corinthia Hall", and he put Conley in a wardrobe.
+Conley says that after the deed was committed, which everybody admits could not have been before 12,05, Frank suddenly said: "Here comes "

+Emma Clark and Corinthia Hall, and he put Conley in a wardrobe.

-The uncontradicted evidence of these two witnesses, and they are unimpeached, was they reached the Factory at 11.35 A.M. and left it at 11.45 A.M., and therefore this statement of Conley can hardly be accepted.
-Conley says that when they got the body to the bottom of the elevator in the basement, Frank told him to leave the hat, slipper and piece of ribbon right there but he "taken the things and pitched them over in front of the boiler" which was 57 feet away.
+The uncontradicted evidence of these two witnesses, and they are unimpeached, was they reached the Factory at 11.35 A. M. and left it at 11.45 A. M., and therefore this statement of Conley can hardly be accepted.

+Conley says that when they got the body to the know of the elevator in the basement, Frank told him to leave the hat, slipper and piece of ribbon right there but he "taken the things and pitched them over in front of the boiler" which was 57 feet away.

 Conley says that Frank told him when he watched for him to lock the door when he Frank stamped and to open the door when he whistled.
-In other words, Frank had made the approach to the girl and killer before he had signalled Conley to lock the door.
+In other words, Frank had made the approach to the girl and had killed her before he had signalled Conley to lock the door.

-Conley says, "I was upstairs between the time I locked the door and the time I unlocked it.
-I unlocked the door before I went upstairs.
+Conley says, "I was upstairs between the time I locked the floor and the time I unlocked it.
+"I unlocked the door before I went up stairs".